noamross/jekyll-site/collaborating with R.md

 [RStudio](#TOC)
 ===============

-[RStudio](http://www.rstudio.com/) is a popular *integrated development environment* (IDE) - a program to make working in R easier.
-RStudio integrates a code editor, file browser, and many other tools into a single piece of software, and works on Mac, Windows, and Linux.
-It is not strictly a collaboration tool, but many of the tools mentioned above are integrated into RStudio.
+If you want use the tools described above, it is helpful to use software that integrates them into your workflow.
+[RStudio](http://www.rstudio.com/) is a popular *integrated development environment* (IDE).
+An IDE makes working in R easier by putting the R console, a text editor, file browser, help files, graphics and many other tools together into a cohesive interface.
+RStudio also integrates many of the collaborative tools described above.
+It is available for Mac, Windows, and Linux.

 ![](http://dl.dropbox.com/u/3356641/blogstuff/rstudio-windows.png)